-At the date of writing this report, the total percentage of voting rights held by board members is 56.19% and the total percentage of voting rights represented
+At the date of writing this report, the total percentage of voting rights held by board members is 56.19% and the total percentage of voting rights represented on the board is 67.88%.

 A.4.
 Indicate family, commercial, contractual or corporate relationships among significant shareholders known to the company, if any, save any that are insignificant or deriving from ordinary commercial business, except those reported in A.6: